 Windows + Arrow keys: Snap your window all over the place.

-Windows + [+] or [-]: Activate magnifier.
+Windows + [+] or [-] on the NumPad: Activate magnifier.
 Then hit Ctrl+Alt+I to invert colors.
 If you want.
 It looks cool.

-Designer/programmer Alex Austin sent me this one: hold Shift and right click in a folder to add the option "Open command window here."
+Designer/programmer Alex Austin sent us this one (opens in new tab): hold Shift and right click in a folder to add the option "Open PowerShell window here."
 Useful if you're using command line tools for modding.

-Alt + Print Screen: Print Screen throws an image of your desktop onto the clipboard, but this key combination only captures the active window.
+Alt + Print Screen: Print Screen throws an image of your desktop into the clipboard, but this key combination only captures the active window.
 I use it for grabbing screens of windowed games that don't work with whatever screen capture software I'm using.
-(Corrected: Thanks commenters!)

-Calibrate your screen: Click the Start button, type DCCW into the search and press Enter to give it a go.
+Calibrate your colors: Click the Start button, type DCCW into the search and press Enter to give it a go.

-Recover frozen programs: This one is from our friends at TechRadar.
+Recover frozen programs: This one is from our friends at TechRadar (opens in new tab).
 Click the Start button, type RESMON, and hit Enter.
 Go to the CPU tab and find the frozen process, right click, and then hit Analyze Wait Chain.
 The lowest process in the tree is the one stalling your application—assuming it's not vital, end it to recover your frozen window.
 Save whatever other stuff you have open first, of course, just in case.
-There's more wisdom like that in TechRadar's Windows 8 and Windows 7 tip articles.

 Become a god: God Mode is less exciting than it sounds, but still cool, giving you access to everything in the Control Panel from one folder.
 Create a new folder and name it: